Space mirror: Oberth's proposal

-The physicist Hermann Oberth followed his first suggestion in 1923 with further publications, in which he took into account the technical progress achieved up to that point.
-These include "Wege zur Raumschiffahrt" (Ways to Spaceflight) in 1929, "Menschen im Weltraum.
-Neue Projekte für Raketen- und Raumfahrt" (People in Space.
-New Projects for Rocket and Space Travel) in 1957 and "Der Weltraumspiegel" (The Space Mirror) in 1978.
-For cost reasons, Hermann Oberth's concept envisages that the components should be produced from lunar minerals on the Moon, because its lower gravitational pull requires less energy to launch the components into lunar orbit.
+Oberth continued to promote his space mirror idea in books published in 1957 and 1978.
+Since the high cost of spaceflight was by then apparent, Oberth proposed that components should be produced from lunar minerals on the Moon, because its lower gravitational pull requires less energy to launch the components into lunar orbit.
 In addition, the earth's atmosphere is not burdened by many rocket launches.
 From the lunar surface, the components would be launched into the lunar orbit by an electromagnetic lunar slingshot and "stacked" at a 60° libration point.
 From there, the components could be transported into orbit with the electric spaceships he had designed with little recoil, and there they would be assembled into mirrors with a diameter of 100 to 300 km.
 In 1978 he estimated that the realization could be expected between 2018 and 2038.